Why Second Life is My Radio Station

 Let’s face some brutal facts in the harsh and unforgiving light of the inevitable crash of the artificially-heightened expectations of the recent metaverse hype cycle (of which I, being the writer of a popular blog on just that very topic, was actually around for during the beginning, middle, and end.)
 Still with me?
 Good.

-And frankly, given the perilous political and economic times in which we now live, people have far greater concerns on their minds than whether they can meet up as avatars to conduct business in a flat-screen virtual world or on a social VR/AR platform accessible via a headset.
-The current tsunami of generative AI tools like ChatGPT threatens to gut lower- and middle-management white-collar jobs (something that’s not being talked about enough, in my opinion).
-If metaverse platforms weren’t able to sell themselves during a pandemic, when everybody was forced to sit at home, they certainly won’t be able to sell themselves now, when businesses are cutting costs, and people are worried about keeping food on the table and a roof over their heads.
+The current tsunami of generative AI tools like ChatGPT threatens to lead to massive layoffs among lower- and middle-management white-collar jobs (something that’s not being talked about enough, in my opinion).
+And if metaverse platforms weren’t able to sell themselves during a pandemic, when everybody was forced to sit at home, they certainly won’t be able to sell themselves now, when businesses are cutting costs, trying to stave off insolvency in some cases, and people are worried about keeping food on the table and a roof over their heads.

-I predict that we are going to see a “metaverse winter,” much like the previous “AI winters,” when the initial promise and hype of the technology hits what the Gartner group politely calls “the trough of disillusionment.”
+I predict that we are going to see a “metaverse winter,” much like the previous “AI winters,” when the initial promise and hype of the technology hits what the Gartner Group politely calls “the trough of disillusionment.”
 And I predict we are going to see a lot more shutdown announcements like this throughout 2026.

 All the PR spin in the world (“to finish strong”?
+Really?
 Really??!?) cannot hide the fact that the metaverse business is in a period of retrenchment, possibly a long one.
 And no, generative AI is not suddenly going to be some sort of magic wand that can make everything all better again.
 That’s just laughable.

 My Notes from an XRHQ Live Streaming Event on LinkedIn and YouTube — Pixels & Pills: Breaking Research on Immersive Treatment for Mental Health, using the Apple Vision Pro and Explore POV (January 29th, 2026)